JunyaoHu/common_metrics_on_video_quality/README.md

     - `i3d_pretrained_400.pt` from [here](https://onedrive.live.com/download?cid=78EEF3EB6AE7DBCB&resid=78EEF3EB6AE7DBCB%21199&authkey=AApKdFHPXzWLNyI)
 4. For grayscale videos, we multiply to 3 channels [as it says](https://github.com/richzhang/PerceptualSimilarity/issues/23#issuecomment-492368812).
 5. We average SSIM when images have 3 channels, ssim is the only metric extremely sensitive to gray being compared to b/w.
-6. Since `frames_num` should > 10 when calculating FVD, so FVD calculation begins from 10-th frame, like upper example.
+6. Because the i3d model downsamples in the time dimension, `frames_num` should > 10 when calculating FVD, so FVD calculation begins from 10-th frame, like upper example.
-7. You had better use `scipy==1.7.3/1.9.3`, if you use 1.11.3, **you will calculate a WRONG FVD VALUE!!! **
+7. You had better use `scipy==1.7.3/1.9.3`, if you use 1.11.3, **you will calculate a WRONG FVD VALUE!!!**

 # Star Trend
 ## Star History